abax1/om_task/README.md

 3. _time_ is specified as a decimal e.g. 0.5 = 30 minutes
 4. User input is specified as: **(start_node, end_node, start_time) e.g. A0, J5, 01:00**
 5. Output will be an array of nodes in order of travel: **['A0', 'B2', 'B1']**
+6. If there is no entry in the input data for an edge then assume that it is a cost of 1.0.

 ## Analysis
 ### Firstly, let's visualise the problem
+The grid is a evenly spaced set of vertices spaced out at 10 nautical miles.
+The grid wraps i.e. distance from A0 to A9 is also 10 nautical miles.

+A start and end of a path is specified as a grid location e.g. start = B1, end = E3 and the path between those nodes are specified in the same way e.g. C2, D3 etc.

 ![Image of Graph](data/graph.png)

 **_Figure 1: Visual Representation of the Graph_**